Zenoo/labrute/README.md

 - Copy `.env.sample` to `.env` and adapt the variables

-- Start the backend `yarn run back`
+- Start the backend `yarn back`

-- Start the frontend `yarn run front`
+- Start the frontend `yarn front`

-- Start the etwin local server `yarn run etwin`
+- Start the etwin local server `yarn etwin`

 - Commit and push your changes